 Isobel Clouter is a curator, artist and mother living in Soho, London..

-This documentary reveals and explores the sentiments of a diasporic people.
+This film project reveals and explores the sentiments of diasporic people.
 'Indo' culture came into existence only as a subsequence of the Dutch colonisation of what now is Indonesia.
 Today, this culture exists only within other dominant host cultures.
-The maker, together with members of this community, will explore and negotiate the meaning and the cultural politics of being 'Indo' and discover/reconnoitre the material objects that help them to recall their cultural background and engender their culture in the present.
+The filmmaker, together with members of this community, will explore and negotiate the meaning and the cultural politics of being 'Indo' and discover/reconnoitre the material objects that help them to recall their cultural background and engender their culture in the present.

 Jaason lives and works in Nijmegen.
 He is a Videographer and Curator/programmer for visual, audio, and performative arts at Artist Initiative Extrapool.